How Does Unpermitted Work Affect Home Value?

 Legally, are sellers obligated to reveal unapproved work?

-Texas sellers have to abide by real estate disclosure guidelines, which provide for outlining any unpermitted work..
+Texas sellers must abide by real estate disclosure guidelines outlining any unpermitted work.

 Sellers should understand these duties for a lawful and transparent sale.